Homely/HomelyPopup/README.md

 There is no code in any of the templates other than what File > New in Visual Studio brings.

-However, seperate projects have been added to each sln, to give the candidate a 'hint' to the type of work required.
+However, seperate projects have been added to each sln, to give the candidate a 'hint' to the type of code, patterns and seperation we like to see.

 If you prefer, you can use your own project template instead.